sapegin/mrm/docs/Making_tasks.md

 }
 ```

-## With dependencies
+## Tasks with dependencies

-If your tasks have dependencies (such as `mrm-core`) you should initialize the `mrm` folder as an npm module and list your dependencies there:
+If your tasks have dependencies (such as `mrm-core`) you should initialize the `mrm` folder as an npm module, and install your dependencies there:

 ```bash
 cd ~/.mrm # or cd ~/dotfiles/mrm